 Our view

-The Haute Route series is famed for its routes around the steepest and most difficult climbs in Europe, and this one from the Dolomites is no different.
-The event takes place over three stages, and incorporates some of the most famous climbs in the mountain region, including the fearsome Passo Stelvio.
+The Haute Route series is famed for its routes around the steepest and most difficult climbs in Europe, and this one from the Alps is no different.
+The event takes place over six stages, incorporating some of the mountain region’s most famous climbs.

-In 2023, the total elevation gain over the three stages is 14,850 metres, so you definitely need to bring your climbing legs!
+The total elevation gain over the stages is 19,405 metres, so you definitely need to bring your climbing legs!

 You can compete as either a solo entrant or as part of a team, depending on how you want to play things!